timeplus-io/docs/docs/proton-clickhouse-external-table.md

 You can run regular `INSERT INTO` to add data to ClickHouse table.
 However it's more common to use a Materialized View to send the streaming SQL results to ClickHouse.

 Say you have created an external table `ch_table`.
-You can create an materialized view to read Kafka data(via an external stream) and transform/aggregate the data and send to the external table:
+You can create a materialized view to read Kafka data(via an external stream) and transform/aggregate the data and send to the external table:

 ```sql
 -- setup the ETL pipeline via a materialized view